quicwg/base-drafts/draft-ietf-quic-recovery.md

 QUIC uses separate packet number spaces for each encryption level, except 0-RTT and all generations of 1-RTT keys use the same packet number space.
-Separate packet number spaces ensures that acknowledgement of packets sent with one level of encryption doesn't cause spurious retransmission of packets sent with a different encryption level.
+Separate packet number spaces ensures acknowledgement of packets sent with one level of encryption will not cause spurious retransmission of packets sent with a different encryption level.
 Congestion control and RTT measurement are unified across packet number spaces.